Mishal Al-Ahmad Al-Jaber Al-Sabah: Ruler of Kuwait

 Mishal became the emir of Kuwait following the death of the previous emir, his half-brother Nawaf Al-Ahmad Al-Jaber Al-Sabah, on 16 December 2023, following hospitalisation in November for a medical emergency.

 On 15 February 2024, Mishal dissolved the National Assembly amidst escalating tensions between the nascent government and parliamentarians, resulting in a nationwide deadlock exacerbated by the use of offensive and inappropriate language.
 Three months later, on 10 May, he disbanded the parliament for the second time and suspended selected constitutional articles for a duration not exceeding four years, following weeks of political strain subsequent to the snap election in April.

-He consolidated his power by appointing the crown prince, Sabah Al-Khalid Al-Sabah, without the constitutionally required parliamentary vetting in June 2024.
+He consolidated his power by appointing the crown prince, his nephew Sabah Al-Khalid Al-Sabah, without the constitutionally required parliamentary vetting in June 2024.

+Under Mishal's leadership, Kuwait became known for a large-scale campaign to revoke citizenship, with tens of thousands of people stripped of their nationality by a state committee.
+The measures included retroactive revocations affecting women who gained citizenship through marriage and others reclassified as stateless.
+Human rights groups criticised the process for its lack of transparency and for increasing the risk of statelessness and loss of basic rights, prompting domestic and international concern.

+During his rule, Iran began striking Kuwait during the 2026 Iran War, Mishal repeatedly condemned the attacks and addressed it in the Kuwaiti State Television.

 Personal life

 Mishal has 2 wives: Nuria Sabah Al-Salem Al-Sabah and Munira Badah Al-Mutairi.
 He has 12 children: 5 sons and 7 daughters.
 He was a founder and served as honorary president of the Kuwait Amateur Radio Society.
 He has also been the honorary president of the Kuwait Aircraft Engineer Pilots Association and of the Diwan of Poets.